sitwithariadne/website/src/how-to-pick-a-teacher.md

 ### Doesn't transcend their own humanity

-Along the same lines as mistakes ... common humany includes: wants, desires, and feelings ... including wants, desires, and feelings we may not want.
+Along the same lines as mistakes ... common humanity includes: wants, desires, and feelings ... including wants, desires, and feelings we may not want.

 - How do they handle anger?
 - How do they handle people they don't like?